tysm/robopy/README.md

 ### Rendering

-- There's no UI, opencv has being used to render battle samples during development.
+- There's no UI, opencv has been used to render battle samples during development.

 ### Score